 On occasions, I have soup simmering on the stove while bone broth being made in the Instant Pot, or vice versa.
 I do think long-cooked bone broth made on the stove top tastes better.
 So if you have the time and means to simmer the bones for a minimum of 12 hours, you should.
 But Instant Pot does make the process much faster, especially when I need to produce a lot of broth and soup daily.

 I always recommend an 8-quart Instant Pot over 6-quart.
-I only own one Instant Pot and I went for the larger one with my purchase.
+Because I only wanted one Instant Pot, I went for the larger one with my purchase.
 I have not regretted since.
 The extra capacity is very much appreciated for making bone broth.

 The instant pot I own is an Instant Pot Duo 7-in-1 model, as I bought it years ago.
 I recently listened to Wardee at Traditional Cooking School’s podcast updates on Instant Pot recommendation, and she is highly recommending the new Instant Pot Duo Evo Plus 9-in-1 model.
 I am quite impressed by the vast improvements in Duo Evo Plus, including 70% faster cooking time, 2 extra functions sous vide and bake, 48 customizable programs, handles on the inner pot that lock in the pot to prevent spinning, as well as flat bottom to ensure even browning of the meats.
 If I were to buy an Instant Pot today, I would no doubt go for the Duo Evo Plus 8-quart.